sanjames/DataProjects/README.md

 # DataProjects
-List of Data Projects done
+List of Data Projects done - ongoing basis

 1) Kaggle Project Movie Database: https://www.kaggle.com/tmdb/tmdb-movie-metadata
 This dataset has information from The Movie Database (TMDb).
 It has the files: